CLIMAAX/crabook/README.md

    jupyter-book build crabook/
     ```

-### Useful notes

-- The `_build` directory has been added to `.gitignore`, so when you build the book and add files in git, they will not end up on GitHub.
-- If you clone the repo in this early phase and work on Jupyter notebooks, you might download some data.
-Please keep all data in folder named `data`, as that is also set up in `.gitignore` and not pushed to the repo.
-- Please do not add new notebooks to this repo without them being reviewed by project partners.
-- If you did add some markdown files or notebooks, make sure they are listed in the `_toc.yml` file too, otherwise they will not be added to the book.

 ### Table of contents switching

 *TLDR*: To have a page show up in our [production version](https://handbook.climaax.eu/) of the CRA book, it has to be added to [`crabook/_toc_prod.yml`](crabook/_toc_prod.yml).

 The build process on GitHub in [`.github/workflows/build-deploy-book.yml`](.github/workflows/build-deploy-book.yml) contains a step to detect the repository it is started from.
 If this repository is `CLIMAAX/crabook`, the default table of contents [`crabook/_toc.yml`](crabook/_toc.yml) is replaced by the file [`crabook/_toc_prod.yml`](crabook/_toc.yml).
 This enables us to hide pages in the [production repository](https://github.com/CLIMAAX/crabook) that are still under development in our [test repository](https://github.com/CLIMAAX/crabook-test) without having to edit the table of contents file back-and-forth every time changes are pushed to production.

-### Quick links to Jupyter Book documentation

-- If you are unsure of what to do you can go through [Jupyter Book tutorial](https://jupyterbook.org/en/stable/start/your-first-book.html#) and build an example book to practice before contributing here.
-- Find out how to structure the book here: [Structure of the book](https://jupyterbook.org/en/stable/basics/organize.html#).
-- Read about writing narrative content without the executable part in [this section](https://jupyterbook.org/en/stable/content/index.html).

-### Quick links to MyST markdown documentation

-We are using powerful MyST Markdown flavour of Markdown which is very convenient for technical and scientific documentation.
-- Link to the [Full MyST Markdown documentation](https://myst-parser.readthedocs.io/en/latest/index.html) - to learn your basics.
-- Link to the [MyST Markdown cheat sheet](https://jupyterbook.org/en/stable/reference/cheatsheet.html) - for when you forget some syntax.

 ## Contributors